 The other new item I’ve been checking out is their Voyager Parley Hoodie.
 This and the Terrex Voyager shoes mentioned earlier are made through a partnership with Parley for the Oceans, a company that gathers up plastic bottles before they make it to the ocean and recycles them for fabric.
 So when you buy a shirt or pair of shoes with this material in it, the recycled polyester is keeping the ocean pollution down.
 (Combine that with a SteriPen and you’re actually making a difference.)

 This is a Climalite hoody that wicks sweat and keeps you dry, plus it has a pocket where you can keep some cash, keys, or credit card.
 I’m not as buff as this model, so I’ll let you look at it on his bod instead of mine.
-This retails for $64, but as I write this it’s $52 at Backcountry.
+This retails for $64, but it looks to be already hitting the clearance racks, so watch for a sale.

 The last couple times I went skiing I wore one of their heavy-duty jackets that was waterproof on the outside, then had a puffy removable jacket on the inside.
 I stayed toasty warm all the time.
 They make a lot of good-looking, less bulky jackets though that are more form-fitting if you want your shape to show on the slopes or the winter sidewalks—for men and women.
 See the jacket selection here: men or women.